jessandgrace/owen-columbianexchange/README.md

 - We wrote simple text panels to convey the instructions and information about the Columbian Exchange.

 ## The Results:
 Overall, we were quite pleased with how the project turned out.
-It's a fun and "educational" project that quickly demonstrates how the Columbian
+It's a fun and educational project that quickly demonstrates how the Columbian Exchange works.
+With more time and resources, we would be able to make a more polished and functional display.
+One that looks a little less like a high school science project.
+It was great to apply the skills and knowledge we had learned throughout the semester on Processing, Phidgets, and vinyl cutting.